wp-plugins/membership/readme.txt

 *	**Free (or teaser) content**, which is accessible to everyone and is used to entice potential new members into subscribing (and also help with SEO)
 *	**Members only content**, which is only accessible to those who have an active (paid or free) subscription to the site.

-We have put together an in-depth <a href='http://premium.wpmudev.org/project/membership/installation/'>instructions guide</a> to help you through using standard WordPress categories to mark posts / content as being accessible to either free users or members only, and then go into some of the more advanced features that allow you to protect individual uploads and distinct sections of a posts content.
+We have put together an in-depth <a href='http://premium.wpmudev.org/project/membership/installation/'>instructions guide</a> to help you through using standard WordPress categories to mark posts / content as being accessible to either free users or members only.
+Then we go into some of the more advanced features that allow you to protect individual uploads and distinct sections of a posts content.

 == Installation ==